"If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not;

 Not only is it a New Testament Doctrinal Mastery verse, but it has great historical meaning for latter-day saints.
 As Joseph Smith, Jr. said in his history,

-.
+Never did any passage of scripture come with more power to the heart of man than this did at this time to mine.
 It seemed to enter with great force into every feeling of my heart.
 I reflected on it again and again, knowing that if any person needed wisdom from God, I did; for how to act I did not know, and unless I could get more wisdom than I then had, I would never know; for the teachers of religion of the different sects understood the same passages of scripture so differently as to destroy all confidence in settling the question by an appeal to the Bible.

 It therefore can be credited with the initiation of the restoration of the gospel in these latter days.
 For it drove the youthful Joseph into a secluded spot in the early Spring of 1820, where his experience opened the heavens and revealed truth hidden from the earth for millennia!